Crispy Kickin’ Cayenne Chicken Cutlets

 Not included in your delivery

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
-Wash and dry produce. • Trim and thinly slice scallions, separating whites from greens.
-Trim green beans if necessary. • In a small bowl, combine half the sour cream (you’ll use the rest later), ½ tsp Frank’s RedHot® Original Seasoning Blend (1 tsp for 4), and a big pinch of salt.
-(Be sure to measure the Frank’s Seasoning—you’ll use the rest in the next step.)
+Wash and dry produce. • Trim, peel, and cut carrots on a diagonal into ½-inch-thick pieces.
+Trim and thinly slice scallions, separating whites from greens. • In a small bowl, combine half the sour cream, ½ tsp Frank’s Seasoning Blend (1 tsp for 4), and a big pinch of salt.
+(Be sure to measure the Frank’s Seasoning— you’ll use the rest in the next step.)
 Stir in water 1 tsp at a time until mixture reaches a drizzling consistency.

 • Dice potatoes into ½-inch pieces.
 Place in a medium pot with enough salted water to cover by 2 inches.
 Bring to a boil; cook until tender, 15-20 minutes.
-Reserve ½ cup potato cooking liquid, then drain. • Add a drizzle of oil and scallion whites to empty pot over low heat; cook until softened, 1 minute. • Return drained potatoes to pot; mash with remaining sour cream and 1 TBSP butter (2 TBSP for 4 servings) until smooth and creamy, adding splashes of reserved potato cooking liquid as needed.
-Season with salt and pepper. • Keep covered off heat until ready to serve.
+Reserve ½ cup potato cooking liquid, then drain. • Heat a drizzle of oil and scallion whites in empty pot over low heat; cook until softened, 1 minute.
+Return potatoes to pot; mash with remaining sour cream and 1 TBSP butter (2 TBSP for 4 servings) until smooth and creamy, adding splashes of reserved potato cooking liquid as needed.
+Season with salt and pepper.
+Keep covered off heat until ready to serve.

-• Transfer roasted green beans to a large bowl; toss with 1 TBSP butter until melted. • Divide green beans, potatoes, and chicken between plates.
-Drizzle chicken with creamy Buffalo sauce and honey (or serve both on the side for dipping).
-Garnish potatoes with scallion greens and serve.
+• Carefully transfer roasted carrots to a large bowl; add 1 TBSP butter and toss until melted. • Divide carrots, mashed potatoes, and chicken between plates.
+Drizzle chicken with creamy Buffalo sauce and honey (or serve on the side for dipping).
+Garnish potatoes and chicken with scallion greens and serve.

 Chicken is fully cooked when internal temperature reaches 165°.